raushangupta86771/Bank-System/README.md

-//API endpoint to add money to user's wallet using a 6-digit PIN
+4. API endpoint to add money to user's wallet using a 6-digit PIN

+This is an API endpoint to add money to a user's wallet using a 6-digit PIN.
+The request should contain the user's username, the amount to be added, and the 6-digit PIN.
+The response will contain a message indicating whether the transaction was successful or not.

 localhost:5000/add-money